 |Gaviscon Advance||Potassium bicarbonate, sodium alginate||Oral suspension, chewable tablets,|

 |Gaviscon Double Action||Calcium carbonate, sodium alginate, sodium bicarbonate||Oral suspension, liquid sachets, chewable tablets|

-It can be concluded from the above table that Gaviscon range of products contains a combination of:
+It can be concluded from the above table that Gaviscon's range of products contains a combination of:

-Products, which are alternative to Gaviscon, contain a combination one or more of the same ingredients.
+Products, which are alternatives to Gaviscon, contain one or more of the same ingredients.